tushargoel97/WebAdmin/README.md

 2. `app.py`
     - Made use of Flask micro-framework to host dynamic templates that provides content and forms to the user.
-    - After successful authentication, a session variables are
+    - After successful authentication, session variables are created which stored machine credentials on browser.
     - There are following routes of web portal:
         1. `/home`